9define/OODGroupPairingTool/README.md

 </ul>

 <h1>Usage</h1>
-<pre>usage: grouping_tool.py [-h] [--server SERVER] [--creds CREDS]
+<pre>usage: grouping_tool.py [-h] [--server SERVER] [--creds CRED_FILE] [--use-ssl]
-CSVfile<br/>
+                        [--is-sorted] [--debug-mode]
+                        CSVfile<br>
 positional arguments:
   CSVfile            The CSV file containing the email message to send out and
                      all groups with their evaluations.
-See the project README
-                   for more info on how to format this file.<br/>
+See the project README for more info on how to format this file.<br/>
 optional arguments:
   -h, --help         show this help message and exit --server SERVER    If you wish to use a non-Gmail email server.
-  --creds CREDS    Custom user credentials file, if you're going to be using
+  --creds CRED_FILE  Custom user credentials file, if you're going to be using
-                   this script a lot and don't want to repeatedly enter your email server info.</pre>
+                     this script a lot and don't want to repeatedly enter your email server info.
+  --use-ssl          Use SSL instead of the default TLS.
+  --is-sorted        Sort the input data by grade.
+  --debug-mode       Run the application without actually sending the
+                     messages.</pre>
 Please see the below section before proceeding.</p>

 <h1>Group Data CSV File Formatting</h1>